 17 Oct 2020: failed economics in mainstream universities.

-26 Oct 2020: copying in linguistic academia: “even the most authoritative recent sources should be taken with caution because reference books tend to copy from one another.
+26 Oct 2020: the state and attitude of current academia about copying in linguistic academia: “even the most authoritative recent sources should be taken with caution because reference books tend to copy from one another.
 Recycling a plausible opinion again and again produces an illusion of solidity in an area notorious for debatable results.
 That is why it is so interesting to read books published before Skeat’s dictionary (1882) and the OED came out.
 After their appearance, the lines of English etymological research hardened and few people took the trouble of questioning the giants’ conclusions.”
-This shows the state and attitude of current academia.

 25 Apr 2023: a University professor has resigned his post in Portland State University having exposed the pseudo-science accepted and published, by submitting a hoax paper that was so ridiculous that I will not even give its title and you can listen for yourself.
 This Spectator interview also refers to the folly of intelligent people reasoning to bad conclusions and I have already shown the limitations of rationalism.
 The professor will now teach in the newly created University of Austin, a reaction against wokism in American universities.